 Remember the part of the movie when Ralph was all beat up and he was cheated?
 He could barely stand but he stood up and gave it one more kick!
 When unfair things happen, you have to keep your head down and give it one more kick!
 If you do this over and over again, eventually you will look up and you will find yourself so much further ahead!

 The Million Dollar Plumber teaches you everything you need to know to run a successful, self-sustaining, and very profitable business.
 We teach you everything you need to know about how to run a plumbing business from figuring out your own pricing and how to hire, who to hire, and when to hire.
-It’s 12 modules that’s loaded with valuable information.
+It’s 12 modules that are loaded with valuable information.
 It’s all in there.
-And there’s a 14 day free trial; go to themilliondollarplumber.com/success today.
+And there’s a 14-day free trial; go to themilliondollarplumber.com/success today.